 - Priority will be given to tagging schools associated with floating objects (FADs, logs, etc), which tend to result in larger percentages of bigeye tuna in particular; - The proportion of bigeye and yellowfin in purse seine associated sets tends to increase markedly east of 180° (Figure 7).
-Special efforts will therefore be made to operate in the eastern part of the core equatorial area, and in the central Pacific area using FADs deployed by the tagging vessel(s); and - Tagging schools with a high percentage of skipjack will be subject to an appropriate per-school limit, so as to minimise live bait consumption and time spent in situations unlikely to yield significant numbers of tagged bigeye or yellowfin.
+Special efforts will therefore be made to operate in the eastern part of the core equatorial area, and in the central Pacific area using FADs deployed by the tagging vessel(s); - Tagging schools with a high percentage of skipjack will be subject to an appropriate per-school limit, so as to conserve live bait and minimise time spent in situations unlikely to yield significant numbers of tagged bigeye or yellowfin; and - The recent Indian Ocean Regional Tuna Tagging Project (RTTP-IO) has had considerable success in tagging tuna, a large proportion of which is bigeye and yellowfin, which become associated with the tagging vessel itself.
+The RTTP-IO has used this method to greatly increase the numbers of tagged bigeye in particular.
+An additional advantage is that live bait may not be required to effectively fish such aggregations.
+This methodology will be trialed during Phase 2 both from the principal pole-and-line tagging vessel, and the handline operations.